andrewparkstech/aws-bootcamp-cruddur-2023/journal/week2.md

 ### AWS X-Ray
 After adding the X-Ray code, my backend was not starting up.
 I went to the Docker extension in GitPod, and checked the logs for the backend container.
 It was showing an error: `NameError: name 'app' is not defined`.
 I went back to app.py to check, and noticed I had the X-Ray code before the definition `app = Flask(__name__)`.
 I moved the X-Ray code to be after this and the container starts up.

+The app is successfully sending data to AWS X-Ray:
 ![AWS_X-Ray](assets/week2_xray.png)